Who We Are

 Assistant Clinical Professor of Law

-Susan Hazeldean joined the Cornell Law School faculty as an Associate Clinical Professor in July 2011.
-Professor Hazeldean’s teaching, scholar-ship, and law practice have focused on gender, sexual orientation, immigration, and civil rights.
-Before entering law teaching, Professor Hazel-dean directed the Peter Cicchino Youth Project at the Urban Justice Center in New York City, providing free legal representation to homeless and at-risk lesbian, gay, bisexual, and transgender (LGBT) youth in immigration, foster care, public benefits, and family law matters.
+Susan Hazeldean joined the Cornell Law School faculty in July 2011.
+Professor Hazeldean's teaching, scholarship, and law practice have focused on gender, sexual orientation, immigration, and civil rights.
+Before entering law teaching, Professor Hazeldean directed the Peter Cicchino Youth Project at the Urban Justice Center in New York City, providing free legal representation to homeless and at-risk lesbian, gay, bisexual, and transgender (LGBT) youth in immigration, foster care, public benefits, and family law matters.
 Prior to coming to Cornell, she was a Robert M. Cover Fellow at Yale Law School and taught in the Worker and Immigrant Rights Advocacy Clinic.
-Professor Hazeldean’s latest article, Confounding Identities: The Paradox of LGBT Youth Under Asylum Law, is forthcoming in the U.C.
-Davis Law Review; her works have also appeared in Benders Immigration Review and the ABA Human Rights Magazine.
+Professor Hazeldean's writing has appeared in the U.C.
+Davis Law Review; Benders Immigration Review and the ABA Human Rights Magazine.
 Professor Hazeldean received her B.A. from the University of North Carolina at Chapel Hill and her J.D. from Yale Law School.
 She is a recipient of the Arthur Liman Public Interest Law Fellowship.
-Professor Hazeldean teaches the lesbian, gay, bisexual, and transgender (LGBT) Clinic and is a member of the New York bar.
+Professor Hazeldean teaches the Lesbian, Gay, Bisexual, and Transgender (LGBT) Clinic and is a member of the New York Bar.

 WILLIAM A. JACOBSON